Search for Next Generation

 This initiative began with a critical realization: our current architecture was fundamentally misaligned with the mental models of the next generation.
 We started by auditing our design system and identified a major friction point—our multimodal tools like lens, voice, and AI were functioning as technical silos, creating unnecessary cognitive load.
 We knew we had to move beyond incremental tweaks and instead pivot toward a structure where personalization acts as the primary anchor for the entire experience.

-The turning point came during our cross-functional workshops.
 By testing early concepts with Gen Alpha panels, we learned that they didn’t just want a faster search tool; they wanted a digital "playground" that reflected their identity and supported social collaboration.
 This insight drove us to develop a unified input framework and a hyper-customizable home, shifting the app from a passive utility to an expressive, high-agency environment where users can truly own their space.

-This vision was never meant to be just a conceptual deck.
-It served as the foundation for a series of strategic project roadmaps that are currently in active development.
 We are now in the process of stitching these workstreams together—integrating a new visual language and agentic features into the product.
 This framework is no longer just a North Star; it is the blueprint we are actively building against to redefine the future of the app.

 View the full case study →